jestnot/dnd-notes/content/World of Kyrka/People and Organizations/The Long Sight (Naturalists)/Makkalos Ekedalia.md

 ---
-tags:
+title: "Makkalos Ekedalia"
-  - NPC
+draft: true
-  - Cultist
+tags: npc
 ---

 ## Description
 - Disguising himself with the pseudonym "[[Olov Drageri]]"
 - Referred to as "[[The Shepherd]]" within the cult